Abaliget

 Only a few Germans of Hungary live there, the majority today are the descendants of Hungarians from the Czechoslovak–Hungarian population exchange.
-They got the houses of the former Danube Swabians Inhabitants.
+They got the houses of the former Danube Swabian inhabitants.
 It is located in the western Mecsek Mountains.
 The nearby Abaliget Cave and the area's lakes and hiking trails make it a popular tourist destination.
 Its population at the 2011 Census was 598.

 Geography

 The village is located at 46° 8′ 39.08″ N, 18° 7′ 0.3″ E. Its area is 16.09 km2.
 It is part of the Southern Transdanubia statistical region, and administratively it falls under Baranya County and then Pécs District.

 It lies 12 km northwest of the city of Pécs and is bordered by the villages of Husztót and Kovácsszénája to the north, Orfű to the east, Kővágószőlős and Kővágótöttös to the south, Hetvehely to the west, and Okorvölgy and Szentkatalin to the northwest.

 Abaliget is located in the western Mecsek Mountains, and much of its land lies within the Western Mecsek Landscape Protection District, managed by the Danube-Dráva National Park.
 The village is located on Middle Triassic limestone karst, which has formed the sinkholes, springs, tufa, and caves that are common features in the surrounding area.